 High Precision Granite Straight Edge & Bridge-type Straight Edge - Germany

-Digi-Pas® ultra-high precision inclinometers with resolution & accuracy of 1 arcsec.
-(5µm/M) are calibrated, tested and laterally compared against using these straight edges having flatness of measuring surfaces according to DIN874 Class 00 and DIN876 Class 1.
+Digi-Pas® 2-axix Ultra-high Precision Inclinometers with resolution of 0.2 arcsec.
+(1.0µm/m) are calibrated, tested and laterally compared against using these straight edges having flatness of measuring surfaces according to DIN874 Class 00 and DIN876 Class 1.

 The DIN874 surface flatness standard is utilized as an added means to ascertain Digi-Pas products are verified for conformity to technical specification traceable to DIN within Digi-Pas laboratory.